oyewoas/scoutbase-coding-backend-challenge/README.md

    ```shell
    $ npm run dev
    ```
-  Seed Database tables with movies and some users by running the command below, its advisable to run it more than once:
+  Seed Database tables with movies, directors, actors and some users by running the command below

    ```shell
    $ npm run seed